winitzki/scall/tutorial/programming_dhall.md

 The occurrences of the type `r` correspond to the recursive usages of `Tree` in the constructors.

 The "long syntax" has no advantages in simple situations where all constructors create values of the same type.
-In this example, all three constructors have the same output type `Tree a`.
+In this example, all  constructors have the same final output type `Tree a`.

-However, note that the output type parameter `a` in `Tree a` is written out explicitly in the long syntax.
+However, note that the  type parameter `a` in `Tree a` is written out explicitly in the long syntax.
 Haskell and Scala allow the programmer to use a _different_ type expression (instead of `a`) in that place.
 For example, the output type could be `Tree Int` instead of `Tree a`, or a more complicated type with other  type parameters.
 The resulting type would then be a GADT.